bluebarryz/Database-ball/README.md

  | 1958 | 39 | 139 | 517 | 179 |
  | 1959 | 40 | 50 | 331 | 114 |
  | 1960 | 41 | 108 | 390 | 190 |

+ Ted Williams' highest OPS+ in a season was 273, back in 1952.
+However, he only had 12 Plate Appearences (and 6 games played) that season.
+So his QQ Metric for that season, rounded to the nearest integer, was actually 0.
+To have a decent QQ Metric, you need a larger sample size!

+ The highest QQ Metric Williams posted in a season was in 1941, when he earned a whopping 204 QQ with a 235 OPS+ and 606 Plate Appearences.
+Based on the QQ Metric alone, I think this was Williams' best offensive season.
+It was also his best season based on offensive Wins Above Replacement (oWAR), so it's nice to see that our QQ Metric agrees with other measures of offensive performance.

+ Fun fact: Despite his otherwordly QQ Metric, Ted Williams did not end up winning MVP in 1941.
+That honour went to 'joltin Joe DiMaggio, who recorded a 163 QQ Metric, much lower than Williams' 204.
+In fact, Ted Williams also had DiMaggio beat [in a bunch of other stats too](https://www.baseball-reference.com/awards/awards_1941.shtml#all_AL_MVP_voting), like WAR, Home Runs, Batting Average, On-base Percentage, Slugging, and OPS (basically every important hitting stat we use today).
+But to be fair, a lot of these metrics didn't exist back then, so no one cared.
+And there's also the fact that DiMaggio's Yankees were way better than Williams' Red Sox that season, finishing first in the American League and winning the World Series.

 ## About the tech
 I decided to use [H2O Wave](https://wave.h2o.ai/docs/guide) to make this app because of its nice data visualization features.
 I also liked its functional programming model and thought it would be really fun to use.